Generic Name: antihemophilic factor (recombinant) (AN-tye-HEE-moe-FIL-ik FAK-tor)

 - if you have allergies to medicines, foods, or other substances

-- if you have inhibitors to clotting factor VIII
+- if you have been told that you have inhibitors to factor VIII

 Some MEDICINES MAY INTERACT with Kogenate FS.
 However, no specific interactions with Kogenate FS are known at this time.